-Virgin Airlines, for instance, provides access to clubhouses, fast-tracks through security and extra baggage, while Starbucks introduced a personalised rewards programme, including free drinks on birthdays.
+Virgin Airlines, for instance, provides access to clubhouses, fast-tracks through security and extra baggage, while Starbucks introduced a personalised rewards programme a number of years ago, which included free drinks on birthdays.

 Professor Chris Halliburton of ESCP Europe Business School adds: “Loyalty programmes work when it is genuine relationship marketing rather than just transactions.
-Singapore Airlines run the Priority Passenger Service and not only do they know what their favourite drink is because of the customer data, they know what brand to give them.”
+Singapore Airlines ran the Priority Passenger Service and not only did they know what their favourite drink is because of the customer data, they knew what brand to give them.”